 The Kyoto College of Graduate Studies for Informatics and Kyoto Computer Gakuin ( KCG Group ) Has been proceeding with preparations for establishment.
 Kyoto Association for Manga and Anime Studies “I was born on Saturday, September 7th.Opened at Miyako Messe in Kyoto Kyoto International Manga and Anime Fair (Kyo Mafu) 2013 ”Was held on this day as a related event (sponsored by the Executive Committee / Kyoto City, co-sponsored by The Kyoto College of Graduate Studies for Informatics / Kyoto Computer Gakuin, etc., September 7-8).
-Wataru Hasegawa has proclaimed the establishment of an academic society.The society is characterized by the fact that not only companies, educational institutions, creators, and researchers involved in manga and anime, but also general fans including junior and senior high school students can join, and will start its activities with the aim of creating an international network of Japanese manga and anime human resources.
+Wataru Hasegawa has proclaimed the establishment of an academic society.The society is open not only to companies, educational institutions, creators, and researchers involved in manga and anime, but also to general fans, including junior high and high school students.

-At the ceremony to commemorate the establishment, the President stressed the necessity of further growth of Japanese manga and anime as a content industry in the future, based on the fact that Japanese manga and anime are recognized worldwide as one of the representative cultures of the country, and that the evolution and development of IT has brought revolutionary changes to the world of manga and anime.We would like to develop academic research and business practices of world-leading Japanese manga and anime based in Kyoto, the center of Japanese culture.We are looking forward to your participation from various fields," he said, calling for membership and understanding and support for the society's activities.
+At the establishment ceremony, the President emphasized the need for further growth of Japanese manga/anime as a content industry, based on the fact that Japanese manga/anime is recognized worldwide as one of the representative cultures of the country and that the evolution and development of information technology has brought revolutionary changes to the world of manga/anime.The specific initiatives include: - holding various events that include an educational component - pursuing the field of marketing, and more.We look forward to your participation from various fields," he said, calling for membership and understanding and support for the society's activities.

-Kyoto Mayor Daisaku Kadokawa, the guest of honor, then said, "It is a great pleasure to see the birth of an academic society for the purpose of creating a network of Japan's representative content industries, manga and anime, in Kyoto, a city that has always taken on new challenges while cherishing its history and tradition.Yoshida Rikio, Vice President of the Japan Animations Association, said, "In the world of manga and animation, human resource development is indispensable, but there are aspects that do not progress well.I have high expectations for the new society as a place for cooperation between industry, academia, and government, as well as a place to create a network for human resource development," said each of the speakers in their opening remarks.
+The guest of honor, Mr. Daisaku Kadokawa, Mayor of Kyoto, then spoke, "It is a great pleasure for me to see the birth of an academic society that aims to create a network for Japan's leading content industry, manga and anime, in Kyoto, a city that has always taken on new challenges while cherishing its history and traditions.Rikio Yoshida, Vice President of the Japan Animation Association, said, "In the world of manga and anime, human resource development is essential, but it is not going well.I have high expectations for the newly established society as a place for industry-academia-government collaboration and as a network for human resource development," said each of the speakers in their opening remarks.

 Kyoto Association for Manga and Anime Studies